xmartlabs/Android-Style-Guide/README.md

 #### Colors

 The color palette shouldn't have many elements.
 So it's okay for color names to be `red`, `orange` and so on (intituively inferred).
 If having repeated colors, use versions like `redLight`, `redLighter`, `redDark` and `redDarker`.
 There shouldn't be much more (it might reflect a design problem).
-For alpha versions of other colors, prefer the convention `red20` (being 20 the opacity in decimal).
+For alpha versions of other colors, prefer the convention `red20` (being 20 the percentage of opacity, in decimal).
 For transparent tinted versions, use something like `transparentBlackRed`.

 #### Strings